yashraj9011/AIDS-Semester-4/README.md

-I have studied 5 Courses during 4th Semester of engineering offered by the Department of Artificial Intelligence and Data Science , VPKBIET Baramati .
+I have studied 5 Courses during 4th Semester of my engineering offered by the Department of Artificial Intelligence and Data Science , VPKBIET Baramati .

 Also implemented Assignments of Data Structures Algorithms Laboratory and Internet of Things Laboratory .
 I have obtained 22 credits in this Semester and in Total of Second Year scored SGPA of 7.23 .